 Artificial Intelligence and law

 The law is a societally important and scientifically rich and challenging application domain of artificial intelligence.
-Much of my research in this field has been on computational models of legal argumentation.
-Early work was my my 1997 book
+AI & law is one of my two main research fields, together and overlapping with computational argumentation.

 - Legal reasoning about evidence.
 See, for example, two articles in Law, Probability & Risk